ibm-cloud-docs/power-iaas/global-replication-service.md

 - **CLI**: [ibmcloud pi volume onboarding create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-volume-onboarding-create)

 Specify the following parameters:
-- source CRN: Specify the CRN parameter of the workspace where the primary volume is located
+- source CRN: Specify the CRN parameter of the workspace in which the primary volume is located
 - auxiliary volume: Specify the auxiliary volume name

 #### Verifying the replication status of the auxiliary volume